 The ways you can access data are far broader in Hadoop than in SQL-based relational databases.
 With Hadoop, storage and the access mechanism are separate.
 This is critical as the Hadoop ecosystem continues to evolve.
 It means that you don’t have to move your data, even as access methods change.
 It also means that users can use different access tools on the same data, depending on their needs.
 As companies look for new ways to slice and dice data, capture new types of data, use larger data sets and employ predictive modeling, new approaches to understanding big data are needed.
 Some of these include graph analytics, machine learning, and other advanced algorithms.
 This flexibility is part of the reason why there’s so much creativity in the Hadoop space right now.

 Because data is managed and accessed so differently in Hadoop than with traditional relational databases, savvy IT professionals are investigating new approaches when it comes to determining how they’ll implement and manage their Hadoop projects.
 Specifically, instead of using existing relational database tools adapted to work with Hadoop – and staying within their comfort zone – many are turning to data management tools that were developed expressly for and work more seamlessly with Hadoop.
 This is where Zaloni plays.
-Our Platform was built from the ground up with Hadoop in mind.
+Our Platform, Arena, was built from the ground up with Hadoop in mind.